EricJGordon/ElectoralCollegeKnapsack/README.md

 This would also be useful for elections like 2008 or 1996 where the electoral college victories were so solid that they would have required a considerable number of states to have flipped in order to change the outcome, and therefore way too many combinations to figure out by hand.

+Other features will be:
+\- Looking at the overall turnout figures for each state independently of their partisanship to conclude which states are the most efficient in terms of getting an EV win with the minimum number of votes, again, independent of their actual partisanship.
+Relates to the state's size, turnout rates/voter enthusiasm, and how close the state was to qualifying for an additional congressional seat.
+\- Showing possible ties under the electoral college, where two candidates each get 269 Electoral Votes, and how few additional votes it would take to satisfy the most 'realistic' of those possible scenarios.

 <a name="footnote1"></a>
 1. You can think of this in two main ways.
 They are essentially equivalent.
    If a candidate wins a state by 99 votes, in order to change the outcome you would either need 50 people to change their vote, from the current winner to the current loser, or 100 extra votes for the current loser.